 Expert Tips for Better Report Building

-We met with Dimitry Vesensky, Gallery Systems Client Care team member and Crystal Report writing pro, to get crystal clear on Crystal Reports for TMS.
-Before joining Gallery Systems in 1999, Dimitry worked in collections at The Met, and drew from his first-hand knowledge of the subject to build Crystal Report training with Gallery Systems.
+We met with Dimitry Vesensky, Gallery Systems Client Care team member and Crystal Reports writing pro, to get crystal clear on Crystal Reports for TMS.
+Before joining Gallery Systems in 1999, Dimitry worked in collections at The Met, and drew from his first-hand knowledge of the subject to build Crystal Reports training with Gallery Systems.

 1. Start with the Basics